xataio/pgroll/README.md

 ## Support

-If you have any questions, encounter issues, or need assistance, please feel free to open an issue on this repository, and our community will be happy to help.
+If you have any questions, encounter issues, or need assistance, open an issue in this repository, and our community will be happy to help.

 <br>